Tips for Applying

 Successful candidates not offered a role will be placed on a reserve list which will be held for up to 3 months.
 The reserve list will be used to offer future vacancies arising in your preferred locations.
 These further posting offers will be made in strict merit order.

-Please note that if you applied for the Work Coach vacancies advertised during September and October 2020 and have been advised that you are on a reserve list, you need not apply for the new vacancies unless your location preferences have changed.
+Please note that if you have applied for Work Coach vacancies advertised from September 2020 through to January 2021 and have been advised that you are on a reserve list, you need not apply for the new vacancies unless your location preferences have changed.
 If you have not yet received an outcome for an application for Work Coach vacancies advertised during this period, you may wish to apply for the current vacancies in the meantime.

 When an offer of employment is made to you, there are some additional requirements that must be completed satisfactorily before you can start.
 The additional requirements are known as pre-employment or vetting checks and you must satisfy the requirement to prove your identity and your right to work in the UK and the Civil Service initially.
 When you successfully pass this first stage, further checks are undertaken to confirm criminal records, health and employment history.

 You will need to provide DWP with various documents to prove who you are and where you live.
 Please ensure that you do so within 48 hours of the request for documents coming through to you.
 Please note that if you do not provide the appropriate documentation within the timescales, your application may be withdrawn.
 If you experience any problems with your documentation, please do not hesitate to contact us